In this article

 If you're pregnant and picking a plan for next year – either from options offered by your employer or options available in the Marketplace – you'll want to consider these factors:

 Networks and providers.
-Regardless of the health plan you choose, it’s important to select in-network medical providers in order to keep costs as low as possible.
+Regardless of the health plan you choose, it’s important to select in-network medical providers to keep costs as low as possible.
 You’ll want to ensure that your doctor and hospital are in-network.
 But thanks to the No Surprises Act, you no longer need to worry about balance billing from out-of-network ancillary providers who may be involved with your care at an in-network hospital, such as anesthesiologists or assistant surgeons.

 It’s important to note, however, that the No Surprises Act does not apply to birth centers.
 So if you’re planning to use a birth center, you will want to make sure anyone who might be involved in your care there is in-network with your health plan.